 The Da-Ae 10X Davis reads were assembled with Supernova v2.0.0.
 The assembly had a length of 918 Mb and an N50 of 1.5 Mb.
 Notably, the BUSCO scores of this new assembly approached the scores of the Darmor-bzh v4.1.
 The 10X reads for both B. rapa and B. oleracea assembled using Supernova v2.0.0 also showed promising results.
 Both assemblies had N50 values over 2 Mb and consisted of less than 20,000 scaffolds.
 Although all assemblies were smaller than the expected genome sizes, they were all on par with the sizes of the public references.
 The assembly metrics and BUSCO scores supported the use of the assembly scaffolds in the manual curation of the subsequent B. napus Da-Ae assembly.

-PacBio Assemblies

-After polishing with Pilon, the Canu Da-Ae assembly had a larger N50, smaller assembly size, and more complete BUSCOs compared to its unpolished counterpart.

 Dovetail Scaffolding

 The Pilon-polished Canu Da-Ae assembly was scaffolded using the HiRise pipeline by Dovetail Genomics.
 After HiRise scaffolding, the Canu Da-Ae assembly showed a large increase in N50 from 1.59 Mb to 42.79 Mb, and had 3,190 scaffolds.
 Twenty-three of the scaffolds were greater than 1 Mb, with the largest being 74.2 Mb.
 Regarding BUSCO scores, the scaffolding caused the single to duplicate ratio to increase in the Canu Da-Ae assembly while the percentage of complete BUSCOs, 98.6%, did not change in the Canu Da-Ae assembly (Supplemental Table 3).